 So where would I recommend that you use the Kershaw Skyline?
 First and foremost, it makes a great EDC.
 It is unobtrusive so it makes an ideal candidate for use around the office or shop floor.
 Nobody is going to see it and freak out as a result.
 The knife is equally at home on the trail, and would make a great knife for hiking day trips where you might need a knife to prepare food or other basic wilderness functions.
 Additionally, it would make a fine knife for weekend camping or car camping as it has no problem whatsoever cutting through rope, twine, or general whittling.
 If you are the high adventure type who routinely makes trips to the deep wilderness under harsh or extreme conditions, I think you would want something a little more robust and geared towards survival.
 Kershaw does not market this knife as a survival knife, and rightfully so.
 For the tasks that most knife carriers perform day to day, the Skyline is a great choice.
 I am skeptical that it would stand up to repeated and heavy abuse, but this is no problem because this isn’t the reason Kershaw designed this knife.

 Plainly put, the knife is high value.
 It’s made in the USA and performs great.
 What more could you want?
-At the moment, the knife can be had on Amazon.com for about 36 bucks.
-As far as I’m concerned, that’s a pretty nice deal for what you get.
+At the moment, the knife can be had on Amazon.com for a reasonable cost.
+As far as I’m concerned, it’s a pretty nice deal for what you get.
 Of the 13 users who have reviewed the knife on our main site, the average was a 9.6 / 10 for value, so that should say something.

 All in all, the Kershaw Skyline is a great folding knife that will treat you well in all but the most extreme conditions.
 The lightweight nature of the knife coupled with good ergonomics and the fact that it is made in the USA make it a winner.
 I would recommend it to anybody considering a new EDC knife.